Alexandra Zazzi

 Maria Alexandra Paula Louise Jademyr Zazzi (born 7 June 1966) is a Swedish chef, journalist and television host.

 Career

-Zazzi was in Rapallo, Italy.
-In 1998, Zazzi gained fame after winning reality show Expedition Robinson 1998 also known as Survivor in its second season becoming also the first female winner of the reality show.
+Zazzi was born in 1966 in Rapallo, Italy.
+In 1998, Zazzi gained fame after winning season two of the reality show Expedition Robinson 1998, also known as Survivor, becoming the first female winner of the show.

-After her victory, she became a television host for cooking shows like Köket on TV4 and Meny on Swedish Radio P1.
-She has also been a reporter for Spårlöst försvunnen on TV3 and also been a guest on many radio and television programs since 1998.
+After her victory, she became a television host for cooking shows like Köket on TV4 and Meny on Sveriges Radio P1.
+She has also been a reporter for Spårlöst försvunnen on TV3 and a guest on many other radio and television programs since 1998.
 Zazzi is also a journalist writing about food for several Swedish magazines.
 She is a columnist on the Göteborgs-Posten newspaper and also in Matmagasinet.
 She is the owner of a restaurant.